-VESA Display Stream Compression (DSC) is a new standard that enables visually lossless compression for ultra-high definition display applications.
-This quick guide takes a look at the background to VESA DSC and how this new standard enables electronics manufacturers to develop next-generation devices.
+VESA Display Stream Compression (DSC) is a video compression standard that enables visually lossless compression for ultra-high definition display applications.
+This quick guide takes a look at the background to VESA DSC and how this new standard enables electronics manufacturers to develop next-generation display products.

 What is VESA DSC?

-VESA Display Stream Compression is a new standard released in July 2014 by The Video Electronics Standards Association (VESA).
+VESA Display Stream Compression is a video compression standard released in July 2014 by The Video Electronics Standards Association (VESA).

-VESA DSC v1.1 enables visually lossless compression between the application processor and the display sub-system inside UHD (ultra-high-definition) devices such as mobiles, tablets, and televisions.
+VESA DSC enables visually lossless compression between the application processor and the display sub-system inside UHD (ultra-high-definition) devices such as mobiles, tablets, AR/VR devices, and televisions.
 Visually lossless means that there is no perceivable difference in the quality of the image or video while compression is active.

 How did VESA DSC come about?

-The need for compression on display links emerged as a result of the increased pixel counts of higher-resolution devices, effectively increasing the transport bandwidth.
-While display resolution in devices increased year after year, the trend in PHY used to transport the display information did not keep up and a gap emerged between the two.
-With this new challenge of handling extra bandwidth requirements on existing display links, VESA recognized the need for an industry-wide display stream compression specification and standard that bridged this gap.
+The need for compression on display links emerged as a result of the increased pixel counts of higher resolution devices, effectively increasing the transport bandwidth required.
+While display resolutions in devices increased year after year, the PHY speed has not increased as quickly, and a gap emerged between the two.
+With this new challenge of handling extra bandwidth requirements on existing display links, VESA recognized the need for an industry-wide video compression specification and standard that bridged this gap.

 The VESA DSC white paper provides an in-depth analysis of the background to VESA DSC and how the standard offers an interoperable solution to support high-resolution displays.

 What are the advantages of integrating VESA DSC?